yast/yast-autoinstallation/doc/network_scenarios.md

   **Results:**

-  With this configuration autoinit won't write anything because there is no networking section, but as we have linuxrc network configuration the ifcfg-file exists in the running system.
+  With this configuration autoinit won't write anything because there is no networking section, but as linuxrc network configuration was given the ifcfg-file exists in the running system.

   ```xml
 # /etc/sysconfig/network/ifcfg-eth0